tokenring-ai/cdn/README.md

 ### CDNService

 The main service class that manages CDN operations and provider registration.
-Implements `TokenRingService` interface.
+Implements `TokenRingService` interface and is automatically registered with the Token Ring application when the plugin is installed.

 ```typescript
 import CDNService from "./CDNService.ts";